adform/adform-tracking-android-sdk/README-Adobe.md

 - Install `Adform mobile extension` in Adobe experience cloud platform

 ## Set-up Android platform
-- Adobe experience platform integration first by the rules provided on their platform.
-Or follow these directions:
+- Setup Adobe experience platform integration first by the rules provided on their platform.
+Or follow these instructions:

 - Add Adobe dependencies to `build.gradle`